-Well, I’m finally done that fence I’ve been meaning to build for the last few years.
-It came out great, and I’ve finally got the nice, private yard that this house of mine really deserves.
+Well, I’m finally done building that fence I’ve been meaning to build for the last few years.
+It came out great, and now we at last have the nice, private yard that this house of ours deserves.
 But as with every do-it-yourself project, other unexpected benefits were revealed as well, and one of them was that I ended up with a free air conditioner of unsurpassed efficiency.

 To get this fence built Mustache-style, I didn’t whip out my cell phone and credit card and call a fence contractor.
 I had to do it myself, and since it was my first large-scale fence (about 180 linear feet at 6 feet of height), I kept track of some of the stats.

 I had to set 25 posts of treated lumber into the ground.
 The posts were each 8 feet long, weighing 30 pounds each and set into about 80 pounds of concrete.
 Of course, before setting each post I had to carefully line up and carve a 2-foot-deep hole in the rocky, dry Colorado hardpan soil.
 Each of those 80-pound piles of excavated soil and rocks was the result of several minutes of wrestling with a very powerful electric drill equipped with a 3″ soil auger, followed about 100 blows with a manual post-hole digger, and occasional attacks with a sawzall to cut through roots, a diamond blade grinder to cut through concrete, and a handheld jackhammer to chip away anything that remained.
 And all those holes were just to get me to the point of hand-mixing over 2000 pounds of concrete, manually tailoring, drilling and screwing over 100 cross pieces, and nailgunning in 500 cedar planks, cutting and bending each to coax their naturally-curvy demeanor into the extremely tight and straight fence that I wanted.